einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 ### How to use the project:
 In order to run either algorithms 1 or algorithm 2 (can be found in Algorithms.h file) you need to provide them with a vector of words of length n+t (supersequences) and vector of words of length n-t (subsequences).
 * For algorithm 1 you need to provide also the number of sets of pairs to create and use.
-* For algorithm 2 you need to provide also a pointer to a function which will act a the heuristic.
-This function will choose a pair of string, one from supersequences and one from subsequences.
+* For algorithm 2 you need to provide also a pointer to a function which will act as the heuristic.
+This function will choose a pair of strings, one from supersequences and one from subsequences.
 Examples can be found in the helper.cpp file (functions whose name begins with "heuristic_").

 The result of both algorithms is a set<string> object which is the set of all words in the intersection of the relevant deletion and insertion balls.